it-novum/openitcockpit-agent-go/README.md

 * Apple macOS 10.14 Mojave or newer
 * Linux (Everything from Debian 6.0 (Squeeze) / CentOS 6.6 and newer should work fine)

-Please notice: Due to missing PowerShell on Windows 7 / Windows Server 2008 R2 you need to add add the required Firewall rules manually to Windows Firewall.
+Please notice: Due to old versions of PowerShell on Windows 7 / Windows Server 2008 R2 you need to add add the required Firewall rules manually to Windows Firewall.
 Windows 7 / Windows Server 2008 R2 is official not supported by the Agent - even if it probably works.

 ## Installation